emacs-mirror/emacs/mps/manual/source/reference/index.rst

     it returns :c:macro:`MPS_RES_COMMIT_LIMIT`.

-    This result code can be returned when the MPS runs out of :term:`virtual memory`.
+    This result code can be returned when the MPS runs out of :term:`virtual memory <virtual memory (1)>`.
 If this happens, you need to reclaim memory within your process (as for the result code :c:macro:`MPS_RES_MEMORY`), or terminate other processes running
     on the same machine.